 “I don’t think any of the big men playing today could have coped with the big men of that era,” he said.
 “Wilt Chamberlain would have crushed those guys.”

-Maybe it’s because I grew up watching Kareem with the Showtime Lakers and saw ‘Airplane’ at least 50 times that makes me lean towards most of his outspoken statements, but whether or not you think he’s “bitter” or “whiny,” there’s just no denying that he’s one of the, if not the, greatest scorer and basketball player of all-time.
+I often agree with his outspoken statements.
+Maybe it’s because I grew up watching and loving Kareem with the Showtime Lakers and saw Airplane at least 50 times as a kid.
+Whether or not you agree or think he’s “bitter” or “whiny,” there’s just no denying he’s one of the, if not the, greatest scorer and basketball player of all-time.
 How could you not think that, considering he signed a complaint letter to Scottie Pippen a couple of years ago: “Affectionately, Kareem Abdul-Jabbar, NBA’s All-Time Leading Scorer“

-Here’s five (+ a few more) favorite videos of mine showcasing the greatness of the man who changed his name from Lew Alcindor to Kareem Abdul-Jabbar and changed the game we all love in the process.
+Here are five (+ a few more) favorite videos of mine, showcasing the greatness of the man who changed his name from Lew Alcindor to Kareem Abdul-Jabbar and changed the game we all love in the process.